Mephiles/torntools_extension/CONTRIBUTING.md

     - Any setting for a new feature should be defined in `extension/utils/common/data/default-database.js` in `DEFAULT_STORAGE`.
     - We have some preset color variables set inside `extension/utils/common/global/globalVariables.css`.
 These should be used where possible.
-- All code should be formatted using Prettier.
+- All code should be formatted using Biome.
     - We indent using tabs with a width of 4.
     - Spaces follow operators (= + - \* /) and commas.
     - Statements end with a semicolon.